-- 3.1 Not more than 20% in value of the Company's investments can consist of deposits with a single body. - 3.2 Not more than 10% in value of the Company's investments can consist of transferable securities or money market instruments issued by a single body.
+- 3.2 Not more than 10% in value of the Company's investments can consist of transferable securities or money market instruments issued by a single body.
 This limit of 10% is raised to 25% in value of the Company in respect of covered bonds.
-In applying the increased limit of 25% certificates representing certain securities are to be treated as equivalent to the underlying security. - 3.3 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Company's property. - 3.4 Not more than 20% in value of the Company's investments can consist of transferable securities which are not approved securities and unregulated schemes. - 3.5 Not more than 35% in value of the Company's property is to consist of the units of any one collective investment scheme. - 3.6 For the purpose of calculating the limit at paragraph 3.3 above, the rules and conditions set out referred to in COLL 5.6.7R(7) to (11) inclusive apply. - 3.7 The limits in this Section 3 do not apply in respect of a transferable security or an approved money-market instrument to which COLL 5.6.8R (Spread: government and public securities) applies, for which please see Section 4 below.
+In applying the increased limit of 25% certificates representing certain securities are to be treated as equivalent to the underlying security. - 3.3 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Company's property. - 3.4 Not more than 20% in value of the Company's investments can consist of transferable securities which are not approved securities and unregulated schemes. - 3.5 Not more than 35% in value of the Company's property is to consist of the units of any one collective investment scheme. - 3.6 For the purpose of calculating the limit at paragraph 3.3 above, the rules and conditions set out referred to in COLL 5.6.7R(7) to (11) inclusive apply. - 3.7 Not more than 10% in value of the Company's investments can consist of gold. - 3.8 The limits in this Section 3 do not apply in respect of a transferable security or an approved money-market instrument to which COLL 5.6.8R (Spread: government and public securities) applies, for which please see Section 4 below.